Qinying-Liu/C3BN/README.md

 # C3BN
 ## Introduction
-This repository is used for C3BN (Convex Combination Consistency between Neighbors for Weakly-supervised Action Localization).
+This repository is used for Unleashing the Potential of Adjacent Snippets for Weakly-supervised Temporal Action Localization.
 It can reproduce the main results on THUMOS14 with the baseline of BaS-Net.
 We choose this baseline for illustration due to its simplicity.

 Accepted by ICME 2023, oral.